Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Impossibility of Reward Models for Preference Representation

-As \( n \to \infty \), the probability of Condorcet cycles existing approaches one exponentially at a rate of \( 1 - e^{-\textnormal{poly}(n)} \), matching the exponential rate for large \( m \) established by \citet{blin1973intransitive}.
+Notably, the above two probability results also hold for $m$ even, where Assumption~\ref{ass:strict_preference} might fail.
+As \( n \to \infty \), the probability of Condorcet cycles existing approaches one exponentially at a rate of \( 1 - e^{-\textnormal{poly}(n)} \).
 As a result, human preferences cannot be accurately captured by a reward model with high probability.
 Consequently, RLHF-trained models will fail to effectively represent human preferences.

 This demonstrates the necessity of using preference models directly, even under the idealized assumption of rational labelers.
 Moreover, since people typically do not exhibit perfect rationality in practice, the case for direct preference modeling becomes even stronger.
 This analysis highlights why modeling preferences directly is more appropriate than using reward-based approaches.